srce/go-service-example/README.md

 # go-service-example
 This project is another attempt to create some good example service on Go.
-The main logic you can find in the file "[transactions/service](internal/transactions/services/service.go)"
+The main logic you can find in the file [transactions/service](internal/transactions/services/services.go)

 # Structure
 The project is trying to follow "[Standard Go Project Layout](https://github.com/golang-standards/project-layout)".
-If you want to dive deeply into the topic we strongly recommend to watch this video ин [Kat Zien](https://github.com/katzien) "[How Do You Structure Your Go Apps](https://www.youtube.com/watch?v=oL6JBUk6tj0)"
+If you want to dive deeply into the topic we strongly recommend to watch this video "[How Do You Structure Your Go Apps](https://www.youtube.com/watch?v=oL6JBUk6tj0)" by [Kat Zien](https://github.com/katzien).

 # Setup
 ```